About

 Long-term goals include:

-- Training of students as music teachers who later can work at the music school centers.
+• Training of students as music teachers who later can work at the music school center.